freesoul84/Daily_SQL/README.md

 ORDER BY B.transaction_date
 ```

---> Method : 1.
-CTE will give us the latest trnsaction for each user_id and we will get distinct rows containting USER_ID, LATEST TRANSACTION_DATE
+--> Method : <br>
+1. CTE will give us the latest trnsaction for each user_id and we will get distinct rows containting USER_ID, LATEST TRANSACTION_DATE <br>
-    2. We will join the output of CTE with the original user_transactions table based on USER_ID and TRANSACTION_DATE matching between both table.
+    2. We will join the output of CTE with the original user_transactions table based on USER_ID and TRANSACTION_DATE matching between both table.<br>
-    3. Later we will group PRODUCT_ID count based on USER_ID.so if USER_ID has more than one PRODUCT_ID then its count would be more than one.
+    3. Later we will group PRODUCT_ID count based on USER_ID.so if USER_ID has more than one PRODUCT_ID then its count would be more than one.<br>
-    4. Lastly we will order the  result using TRANSACTION DATE in ASC order
+    4. Lastly we will order the  result using TRANSACTION DATE in ASC order <br>

 ## [Supercloud Customer [Microsoft SQL Interview Question]](https://datalemur.com/questions/supercloud-customer) [Difficulty : Medium]